 Imagine the propaganda boon it would be to Iran were it to topple the Saudis

 To knock out the Saudis is to remove the primary ideological threat to the Islamic Republic; it would breath life into the regime as few other things could, proving that political Islam could truly get things done.
 This is why Iran pushes into Bahrain, Yemen, Iraq, Syria and Lebanon, though it has yet to make many gains.
 Iran’s clerics have just as much incentive to press the advantage as Saudi Arabia has to push back.
 Having been on the defensive for decades, Iran relishes the chance to finally take ground.

 Iran’s own strategic imperatives requires it to dominate or at least neutralize Iraq, where most invasions of Iran have emanated.
 That this also turns the Saudi flank is all the better.

 But while America is down, it is not out

-A full-on Saudi-Iranian war is unlikely since the US would be forced to take a side.
+A full-on Saudi-Iranian war is unlikely since the United States would be forced to take a side.
 Right now, that side would still be Saudi Arabia.
 That means Iran may have all the advantages right now, but it cannot cross certain red lines.
-It must hope it can inspire revolutions the US will do nothing to stop.
+It must hope it can inspire revolutions the United States will do nothing to stop.

-Over time, it is very likely the US will realign more toward Iran.
+Over time, it is very likely the United States will realign more toward Iran.
 This will give Iran an advantage over Saudi Arabia for influence.
-The US will not seek a situation whereby Iran dominates Saudi Arabia, but that may be beyond its power to stop.
+The United States will not seek a situation whereby Iran dominates Saudi Arabia, but that may be beyond its power to stop.

 Saudi Arabia knows this.
 They will strike further and harder than they ever have before while they still have America’s backing.
 This cleric was useful cannon fodder: his death is meant to send a signal to the Shia who may be thinking of taking up his call.
 Human history says such a move will backfire, but Saudi Arabia is rich in bullets.